rpsft/etlbox/ETLBoxDocu/index.md

         <i class="glyphicon glyphicon-home"></i>
         <section>
           <h2>Develop locally</h2>
-          <p class="lead">Develop and test your ETL flows locally with your favorite development and debugging tools.
+          <p class="lead">Develop and test your ETL and data integration flows locally with your favorite development and debugging tools.
           Use the toolset that your team is already familiar with.
-Track your changes with Git (or other source controls) and connect your ETL with your existing CI/CD platform.</p>
+Track your changes with Git (or other source controls) and connect your job with your existing CI/CD platform.</p>
         </section>
       </div>
     </div>